 Click “Add Webhook” on the Webhook Admin Page.

-And it should be set to only send push events, unless you have other specific events you want to trigger a deploy.
+It should be set to only send push events unless you have other specific events you want to trigger a deployment.

 - Set up each environment you have

-Now return to step 4 and do both step 4 and 5 for each of your stages/environments.
+Now return to step 4 and do both steps 4 and 5 for each of your stages/environments.

 That’s it.
 With these steps configured, your site will be updated automatically whenever code is committed to the Git repository connected to your site.